emard/vgate-disco/README.md

 [vgate-disco.png](pic/vgate-disco.png)

-Apart from energy conservation law, I don't see why shouldn't it work.
-Also I can't prove that it will work.
+Regarding the energy conservation law, it should not work.
+Apart from that, I don't see why shouldn't it work.

-Building this machine is not expensive so it might be good as educational project to see what happens.

-It is supposed to create rotating endless V-gate structure which will create constant force to a nearby magnet, hopfully counter-balanced with constant torque to the discs.
+It is supposed to create rotating endless V-gate structure which creates force to a stator magnet, hopfully counter-balanced with torque on the rotor discs.

-From aspect of energy conservation law, something like this should not work.
+Building this machine is not expensive as simple educational project to see what happens.